 To work around these timing violations when using Intel® Quartus® Prime version 18.0 or 18.1:

-a.
-Check the placement of the Low Latency 100G Ethernet Intel® FPGA IP using the Quartus Prime Chip Planner.
+- a.
+Check the Low Latency 100G Ethernet Intel® FPGA IP placement using the Quartus Prime Chip Planner.

-If any hard block in the core is in the way of the placement of the Intel® Stratix® 10 100G IP, it may create long routing and results in bad timing.
+- If any hard block in the core is in the way of the placement of the Intel® Stratix® 10 100G IP placement, it may create long routing and result in bad timing.

-If this is the case, please choose different set of transceiver locations when possible.
+- If this is the case, please choose a different set of transceiver locations when possible.

-This problem is scheduled to be improved but not fixed in a future version of the Intel® Quartus® Prime software.
+This problem has been improved but not fixed in version 19.1 of the Intel® Quartus® Prime Edition Software.